MarcoSteinke/MovingPoint-Lightweight-Java-2D-Game-Engine/README.md

 ```

+## 3 Run the start.sh in the project's root folder to run MovingPoint with all of its packages.

-## 3 Profit!
+## 4 Profit!
 You can now develop your first game.

 In the Tutorials folder you will find some Examples on things
 which you could try out!
 Also examples on how to use MovingPoint